werayn/js-under-pressure/README.md

 ## License

-This project is no licensed - it's a completely private project.
+This project is no licensed.